Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Foundations

 However, in the nonlinear treatment, correction terms quadratic in $\sigma^{0}$ and its derivatives are often included~\cite{Szabados}.
 In the presence of a Maxwell field, this is again modified by the addition of electromagnetic multipole terms~\cite{PhysicalContent, AdamoNewman2}.

-In our case, where we consider \textit{only quadrupole gravitational radiation}, the quadratic correction terms do in fact vanish and hence Equation~(\ref{SC27}), modified by the Maxwell terms, is correct as it is stated.
+In our case, where we consider \textit{only quadrupole gravitational radiation}, the quadratic correction terms do in fact vanish and hence Eq.~(\ref{SC27}), modified by the Maxwell terms, is correct as it is stated.